vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 ## Intro

-The theme can enhance Markdown syntax via `vuepress-plugin-md-enhance`, and by default, the theme will enable linkCheck and hint feature.
+The theme can enhance Markdown syntax via `vuepress-plugin-md-enhance`.
 You can set the following options with `plugins.mdEnhance` in theme options.

 ## Plugin Options